Marcus Pontius Laelianus: Career

 Laelianus' cursus honorum can be reconstructed from a pair of inscriptions recorded in Rome.
 His public career began with the quatraviri viarum curandorum, one of the four boards that comprise the vigintiviri; this board of four men was tasked with maintaining the city roads of Rome.
 This was followed by his commission in Legio VI Victrix as a military tribune.
 The record of his time with VI Victrix includes the note "cum qua ex Germ. in Brittan. transiit": Laelianus was with the legion when it was redeployed from the Rhine frontier to its new base in Roman Britain.
-Birley believes the commander of the unit at the time of this redeployment (AD 122) was Aulus Platorius Nepos.
+Birley believes the governor at the time of this redeployment (AD 122) was Aulus Platorius Nepos.
 Once he completed his service with this unit, he served as quaestor for Gallia Narbonensis; he was the emperor's candidate for plebeian tribune, and held the third and last of the Republican magistracies, praetor.
 Once he completed his tenure in that office, Laelianus was appointed curator of Arausio.
 After this, he received a second commission as legatus legionis or commander of Legio I Minervia; Géza Alföldy dates his command from around 138 to the year 141.
 After leaving his command, Laelianus was appointed governor of the imperial province of Pannonia Inferior; Alföldy dates his tenure from around 141 to 144; this is confirmed by a military diploma that mentions him as governor dated 7 August 143.
 His consulate followed.

 As an ex-consul, Laelianus held two more offices in the emperor's service.
 The first was as governor of Pannonia Superior, and Alföldy dates his tenure in that province from 145 to around 150.
 The next office followed soon afterwards, as governor of the important province of Syria from around 150 to some time after 153.

 Simultaneously with these offices, Laelianus advanced through the ranks of the ancient Roman priesthood.
 The first known collegium he was a member of was the fetiales, the priesthood known best for acting as heralds or ambassadors.
-Next he was a member of the sodales Antoniniani, the priests in charge of the cult of Antoninus Pius; this membership he likely resigned from when he was admitted to the College of Pontiffs.
+He also was admitted to the College of Pontiffs and became a member of the sodales Antoniniani, the priests in charge of the cult of Antoninus Pius.